stellthefox/stellthefox/README.md

 ## 🦊 Stell | Dev, Artist and Streamer
-### 🎓 Background
-I'm an Electronics Technician and currently studying for a degree in Systems Analysis and Development
+### I'm an Electronics Technician and currently studying for a degree in Systems Analysis and Development

 🎮 Indie Game Dev | 🎨 Digital Art | 💡 Creative Electronics